joshbrookstone/tweeter/README.md

   * Install all dependencies (using the npm install command).

-  * Run the development web server using npm run local
+  * Run the development web server using npm run local on server http://localhost:8080/